 I love Ubud for the fact that it does not only look good but also looks good on pictures.
 It is very photogenic and romantic – making Ubud a popular choice for many of my clients to do their Ubud honeymoon photoshooting.
 Unfortunately, for the same reason, you have to share Ubud with many people.
 As the general rule, avoid the crowd by coming to some spots early in the morning.
 Sunrise would be perfect because you will get the misty ambiance and the soft golden glow.

 Here are some of 7 best honeymoon photo spots in Ubud that I really love as well as some tips to maximize the experience.

 Tegalalang Rice Terrace

-Easily reachable from Ubud, the Tegalalang Rice Terrace is definitely best honeymoon photo spots in Ubud for many of my clients.
+Easily reachable from Ubud, the Tegalalang Rice Terrace is definitely the best honeymoon photo spot in Ubud for many of my clients.
 It is like capturing Bali in one frame where the couple can get the beautiful green rice field and the glorious early morning illumination.
-Go there before 9am to avoid the crowd and suggest the ladies to not wear any heels because of the muddy terrain.
-There are plenty angle options to play with and a spacious background that will delight any photographer.
+Go there before 9 am to avoid the crowd and suggest the ladies to not wear any heels because of the muddy terrain.
+There are plenty of angle options to play with and a spacious background that will delight any photographer.

 Campuhan Ridge Walk

 Playing around with the photogenic and friendly monkeys here never gets old.
 The surrounding forest itself creates gorgeous scenery with its tall trees, carved mythical creatures, hanging roots, and temples.
-Admission fee is Rp50,000 per person and no additional charge is applied if the photo shooting is done casually.
-There’s an additional charge if the couple are wearing bridal attires.
+The admission fee is Rp50,000 per person and no additional charge is applied if the photo shooting is done casually.
+There’s an additional charge if the couple is wearing bridal attire.